Scroll Down To Order

 June 20—The “Alien Visa Act” permits consular officials and the Secretary of State to deny visas to aliens who in State Department opinion seek to enter the U.S. for the purpose of engaging in activities detrimental to public safety.
 (Vichy) Beirut/Damascus RR and road closed.
 U.S. Army Air Corps officially changed to U.S. Army Air Forces, under Gen. H. H. Arnold.
 Oil shipments to foreign nations cease, except nations in South America and United Kingdom.

 June 21—All Italian consulates in U.S. territory ordered closed, effective July 15.
-Japanese Consul General Ishizawa reports to Tokyo that the Dutch were cutting all shipping to Japan, and that items like rubber were going to be either cancelled or postponed, like tin which was under a year's contract for export of 3,000 tons but, now shrank to a mere 2,300 tons.
+Japanese Consul General Ishizawa reports to Tokyo that the Dutch were cutting all shipping to Japan, and that items like rubber were going to be either cancelled or postponed, and tin which was under a year's contract for export of 3,000 tons, now shrank to a mere 2,300 tons.

-June 22—Operation Barbarossa, war escalates in eastern Europe as Germany invades Russia.
+June 22—Operation Barbarossa, war escalates in eastern Europe as Germany invades Russia with over 4.5 milion troops.

 June 24—U.S. releases Soviet Credits.